 1.11.
-GIS Data Files (see Introduction)
+ESRI ArcGIS Data Files (see Introduction)

-- 1.11.1 Provide shapefile GIS data files that support all maps submitted for the application as described in Section 1.10 above.
-Do not provide geodatabases or aerial imagery raster data. - 1.11.2 Provide a spreadsheet that lists each GIS file (clearly named and organized), a description of the data, data source, and the date when the data was generated or collected for field data.
+1.11.1 Use a version of ESRI ArcGIS that is compatible with the most current version of ESRI Arc GIS to support all maps and information submitted as part of the application.1.11.2 Provide a spreadsheet that lists each GIS file (clearly named and organized), a description of the data, data source, and the date when the data was generated or collected for field data.